Reporting and writing are the central disciplines of journalism. Accordingly, the core of the ACJ curriculum in the first

 produce a weekly e-zine of news and public affairs: www.acjnewsline.org

-During this term, all students take a required course— the only one of its kind taught by a journalism school anywhere in
+During the second term, all students take a required course— the only one of its kind taught by a journalism school anywhere in

 the world — Covering Deprivation.